dylanrice0/dylanrice0/README.md

 * ⚛️ Python
 * 🔐 Qualys VMDR

-I am currently a student studying software engineering and computer science at QUT, putting my efforts into furthering my knowledge in the cybersecurity field.
+I am currently a student studying software engineering at QUT, putting my efforts into furthering my knowledge in the cybersecurity field.
 I really enjoy learning languages and systems like Linux and Qualys, as well as completing Hack the Box challenges, I enjoy pen-testing and problem-solving in general.
 You can check out my linkedin at https://www.linkedin.com/in/dylan-rice-9aa002233/.

 Skills: / JS / Linux / Python